+Term Meaning XQuery A query and functional programming language that is designed to query and transform collections of structured and unstructured data, usually in the form of XML.
 XQuery Script A script written in the XQuery "language", that when executed will apply the XQuery constructs and logic to (among other things) manipulate, transform and normalize an indicated collection of data.
-Named XQuery A registered XQuery script that is designed to incorporate externally set template parameter values in its execution.
-XQuery Request A (possibly Paged) SIF 3 Query Request that contains: the identification of a predefined ( static ) Named XQuery entry in the XQuery Template Registry Utility Service.
+Named XQuery A registered eXtended Query that is designed to incorporate externally set template parameter values in its execution.
+XQuery Request A (possibly Paged) SIF 3 Query Request that contains: the identification of a predefined (static) Named eXtended Query entry in the eXtended Query Template Registry Utility Service.
 This is optionally accompanied by the Named XQuery parameter values, included as additional Query parameters in the URL path.

 5.6.2.
-Static XQuery Templates
+Static eXtended Query Templates

-What distinguishes a "static" XQuery Request is the presence of the following two fields:
+What distinguishes a "static" eXtended QueryRequest is the presence of the following two fields:

-Name Where Description Value or Format HTTP Header Field of Query Request Indicates the type of Service being requested XQUERYTEMPLATE xqueryToken URL Segment The XQuery entry ID that identifies a Named XQuery stored in the Named XQuery Registry.
-The query involked by this Named XQuery and the corresponding URL Query parameter values must: conform to the XQuery script limitations required of all entries in the Named XQuery Registry xs:token The value must be unique within the integration, and usually corresponds to the name of a predefined XQuery in the Data Model binding or a Profile.
-Ex: StudentSnapshot a.
-Supports the retrieval, interpretation and execution of XQuery scripts (typically by leveraging the functionality of an XQuery interpretive package).
+Name Where Description Value or Format serviceType HTTP Header Field of Query Request Indicates the type of Service being requested XQUERYTEMPLATE xqueryToken URL Segment The eXtended Query entry ID that identifies a Named eXtended Query stored in the Named eXtended Query Registry.
+The query invoked by this Named eXtended Query and the corresponding URL Query parameters. xs:token The value must be unique within the integration, and usually corresponds to the name of a predefined eXtended Query Template in the Data Model binding or a Profile.
+Ex: StudentSnapshot

-A Query Request containing such a Named XQuery token can be dispatched to any Object Service Provider that either:
+A Query Request containing such a Named eXtended Query token can be dispatched to the request connector that either:

-b.
-Has been pre-prepared to accept this specific token value, roll in the supplied template parameters and process and return the resultant data.
-This bypasses the requirement for the Provider Service to have a general XQuery processing capability.
+- a.
+Supports the retrieval, interpretation and execution of the eXtended Query and related scripts. - b.
+Has been pre-prepared to accept this specific token value, roll in the supplied template parameters, and process and return the resultant data optionally (depending on the script) accompanying it with parameter values used when the script is retrieved and executed at the Service Provider.31

-The format restrictions placed upon any Named XQuery that may be interpreted by SIF 3 Object Services Providers are defined in the documentation of the Named XQuery Registry Utility Service, and they may be further restricted by site-specific data security policies.
+The format restrictions placed upon any Named eXtended Query that may be interpreted by SIF 3 Named eXtended Query Providers are defined in the documentation of the Named eXtended Query Registry Utility Service, and they may be further restricted by site-specific data security policies.

-Issuing a Query Request based upon a static Named XQuery is done by including the name (its ID in the Named XQuery Registry) as a URL segment in the Request, optionally (depending on the script) accompanying it with parameter values used when the script is retrieved and executed at the Service Provider.
+Issuing a Query Request based upon a static Named eXtended Query is done by including the name (its ID in the Named eXtended Query Registry) as a URL segment in the Request,